No Minimum Deposit Required at Schwab, Robinhood, or Firstrade

 Key points:

-• None of these brokers charge ongoing or low-balance fees.
+• None of the three brokerage firms impose any ongoing fees, including low-balance fees.

 Robinhood